sequelize/umzug/README.md

                         applied.
   --step COUNT          Run this many migrations.
 If not specified, all will
                         be applied.
+  --name MIGRATION      Explicity declare migration name(s) to be applied.
-  --migration NAME      List of migrations to be applied --rerun {THROW,SKIP,ALLOW}
+  --rerun {THROW,SKIP,ALLOW}
-                        Specify what action should be taken when a migration that has already been applied is passed.
+                        Specify what action should be taken when a migration that has already been applied is passed to --name.
                         The default value is "THROW".
 ```
 <!-- codegen:end -->

 Down:
 <!-- codegen:start {preset: custom, source: ./codegen.js, export: cliHelp, action: down} -->
 ```
-usage: <script> down [-h] [--to NAME] [--step COUNT] [--migration NAME]
+usage: <script> down [-h] [--to NAME] [--step COUNT] [--name MIGRATION]
                      [--rerun {THROW,SKIP,ALLOW}]